-43. Provision of connection pipe
+11. Provision of connection pipe

-- (1) If an agreement for water supply services in respect of premises has been concluded and no connection pipe exists in respect of the premises, the owner shall make application on the prescribed form and pay the determined charge for the installation of such a pipe. - (2) If an application is made for water supply services which are of such an extent or so situated that it is necessary to extend, modify or upgrade the water supply system in order to supply water to the premises, the municipality may agree to the extension provided that the owner shall pay for the cost of the extension, as determined by the engineer. - Only the engineer may install a connection pipe but the owner or consumer may connect the water installation to the connection pipe. - (4) No person may commence any development on any premises unless the engineer has installed a connection pipe and meter.
-A connection point will be provided by the municipality within 15 working days after a successful agreement for water supply services in respect of premises has been concluded.
+- (1) If an agreement for water supply services in respect of premises has been concluded and no connection pipe exists in respect of the premises, the owner shall make application on the prescribed form and pay the determined charge for the installation of such a pipe. - (2) If an application is made for water supply services which are of such an extent or so situated that it is necessary to extend, modify or upgrade the water supply system in order to supply water to the premises, the Municipality may agree to the extension provided that the owner shall pay for the cost of the extension, as determined by the Engineer. - (3) Only the Engineer may install a connection pipe but the owner or customer may connect the water installation to the connection pipe. - (4) No person may commence any development on any premises unless the Engineer has installed a connection pipe and meter.

-44. Location of connection pipe
+12. Location of connection pipe

-- (1) A connection pipe provided and installed by the engineer shall- - (a) be located in a position determined by the engineer and be of a suitable size as determined by the engineer; - (b) terminate at- - (i) the boundary of the land owned by or vested in the municipality, or over which it has a servitude or other right; or - (ii) at the outlet of the water meter or isolating valve if it is situated on the premises. - (2) The engineer may at the request of any person agree, subject to such conditions as the engineer may impose, to a connection to a main other than that which is most readily available for the provision of water supply to the premises; provided that the applicant shall be responsible for any extension of the water installation to the connecting point designated by the municipality and for obtaining at his cost, any servitudes over other premises that may be necessary. - (3) An owner must pay the determined connection charge in advance before a water connection can be effected.
+- (1) A connection pipe provided and installed by the Engineer shall: - (a) Be located in a position determined by the Engineer and be of a suitable size as determined by the Engineer; - (b) Terminate at- - (i) the boundary of the land owned by or vested in the Municipality, or over which it has a servitude or other right; or - (ii) the outlet of the water meter or isolating valve if it is situated on the premises. - (2) The Engineer may at the request of any person agree, subject to such conditions as the Engineer may impose, to a connection to a main other than that which is most readily available for the provision of water supply to the premises; provided that the applicant shall be responsible for any extension of the water installation to the connecting point designated by the Municipality and for obtaining at his cost, any servitudes over other premises that may be necessary. - (3) An owner must pay the determined connection charge in advance before a water connection can be effected.

-45. Provision of single water connection for supply to several consumers on the same premises
+13. Provision of single water connection for supply to several customers on the same premises accommodation units, business units or customers located on such premises on condition that application is submitted to and approved by the Engineer